tastejs/PropertyCross/website/README.md

 # Introduction

+** we should cut this down a lot, it has the appearance of a wall of text when you load it up **

 Developers are increasingly finding themselves having to author applications for a diverse range of mobile devices (iOS, Android, Windows Phone, ...), each of which have their own 'native' development languages, tools and environment.
 Cross platform technologies provide the potential to share skills and code, making this an easier (and less costly) process.

 Whilst HTML5 is the 'poster child' of cross platform mobile development, there are actually a large number of alternative technologies out there, each with their own strengths and weaknesses.
 Some allow you to create applications with a great user experience, but the development environment is a mess, while others offer little scope for code re-use between devices.